6 Secrets to Losing Weight

-What's for dinner?
-Rather than striking fear in your heart, this question should be a joyful one.
-Plan dinners that you'll look forward to eating.
-Once you've decided what you want for dinner, plot out the rest of your day's meals.

-According to one study, a menu plan for the whole day really does help you lose weight.
+This question should be a joyful one, not one that strikes fear in your heart.
+Plan dinners that you look forward to cooking and eating.
+Once you've decided what you want for dinner, plot out the rest of your day's meals around it, including snacks.
+A menu plan for the whole day really does help you lose weight.

-Planning ahead also helps you keep your eating on schedule: if you already know what you're having for lunch, you're less likely to let 6 or 7 hours pass without having something to eat-a situation that usually results in eating too much when you finally do sit down to a meal.
+Planning ahead also helps you keep your eating on schedule: if you already know what you're having for lunch, you're less likely to let six or seven hours pass without having something to eat-a situation that usually results in eating too much when you finally do sit down to a meal.

 Try these three easy tips to measure your portions without having to break out your measuring cups:

 Three ounces of meat or protein is about the size of a deck of cards.
 A medium potato is the size of a computer mouse.
 A quarter cup is the size of a golf ball.

 For small-framed women, 1 teaspoon is about the size of the tip of your thumb, 1 tablespoon is the size of your thumb and 1 cup is the size of your fist.

 When you're at home, you're using the same bowls and utensils over and over again.
 Find out how much they hold.
 Measure out the amount of soup that your ladle holds.
 If it's 3/4 cup, you'll know forever that two scoops equal a satisfying 1 1/2-cup serving.

 On the flip-side, you can measure out a given portion of a particular favorite food and serve it in the dish you'll almost always use when you eat that food.
 Once you know that one serving of cereal reaches only halfway up your bowl, you'll know to stop there.